simi2426/Rsubsettingtutorial/README.md

 # Rsubsettingtutorial
-how to subset datasets in R!
+How to subset datasets in R!

 Subsetting data in R allows you to select specific variables in a dataset.
 We can subset data based on variable, column, and many other things.